What types of testosterone products are available on the market today?

 Use of these products for otherwise normal healthy males to increase or enhance athletic performance or strength is not approved nor recommended by health care providers.

-This is not only because of potential misuse or abuse of the medication, but because of adverse side effects, especially when combined with other steroids products or anabolic steroid use.
+This is not only because of potential misuse or abuse of the medication, but because of adverse side effects, especially when combined with other steroids products or performance use of anabolic steroids.

-The most common medical use of testosterone products that work is in the treatment of hypogonadism in males.
+The most common medical use of testosterone products is in the treatment of hypogonadism in males.

 Injections are available through prescription only because pure forms are classified as a Schedule III drug due to a moderate potential for abuse.